 Leo Triplett (M 65, M 66, NGC 3628)

-One striking artefact associated with this galaxy is a long tidal star tail some 300,000 light-years long.
-NGC 3628 is about 160,000 light-years long.
-Probably the tail consists of stars that were torn of the galaxy when a small dwarf galaxy passed or when a close encounter of NGC 3628 and M 66 took place.
+The galaxy NGC 3628 is perhaps one of the most interesting bright galaxies.
+One striking feature associated with this galaxy is a long tidal star tail approximately 300,000 light-years long.
+NGC 3628 itself is about 160,000 light-years long.
+The tail is believed to consist of stars that were torn off the galaxy either when a small dwarf galaxy passed by or during a close encounter of NGC 3628 and M66.

 In 2014, a tidal dwarf galaxy was discovered at the end of the tail.